 Services the Water Heater

-If you plan to go through regular servicing, you won’t be needing any expert to do the task for you.
+If you plan to go through regular servicing, you won’t be needing an expert to do the task for you.
 With the help of a bucket and a screwdriver, you can conduct the servicing task of the water heater all by yourself.
 Prior to going for it, make sure you turn the power off for safety.

 TPR Valve Test

 Turn the power and the water supply valve off.
 Have a bucket placed below the pipe that is linked to the TPR (temperature pressure release) valve on the side or top of the water reservoir.
 The TPR valve opens only when the pressure of the tank is higher.
 Lift the tab of the valve to drain the tank.
 If the water keeps on flowing, then drain it halfway.
 With a pipe wrench, unscrew the old valve and set up the new one.
-It’s because frequent replacement of TPR valve will help the water heater last longer.
+It’s because frequent replacement of the TPR valve will help the water heater last longer.